REVEALED: Oxford's favourite summer holiday destination

 However, it is London, Manchester and Leeds travellers who favoured Lanzarote the most, with Oxford ranking 13th in 'who travels there the most'.

+Red weather warnings are currently in place for much of southern Europe, with temperatures expected to top 40C - but the heatwave is set to miss the UK.

-Following in second place is Tenerife, also in the Canary Islands, which boasts both yellow and black beaches in addition to Carnaval de Santa Cruz - a huge pre-Lent festival.
+Following in second place is Tenerife, also in the Canary Islands, which boasts both yellow and black beaches.

 Around seven per cent of Oxford jet setters favour the warm summers of Tenerife, compared to the five per cent who favour cooler climates in Reykjavik in Iceland.